 - 1. Abolish the Rylington Park Transitional Committee. - 2.
-Establish a new Rylington Park Committee of Council and appoint Councillors Cr as members of the committee. - 3.
-Authorise the CEO and Rylington Park Committee to commence consultation with the Rylington Park Management Committee Inc. and the broader community to develop a draft charter for Rylington Park prior to it being presented to Council for its approval. - 4.
-Authorise the CEO and Rylington Park Committee to enter into negotiations with Edith Cowan University (ECU) to develop an MOU or other partnership agreement that facilitates the use of Rylington Park by ECU for research and training for presentation to Council for its approval. - Resolve that any partnership agreement shall include provisions for Rylington Park to host events and field days to ensure that learnings from research conducted on Rylington Park are shared with farmers in the Boyup Brook Shire and the broader agricultural community. - 6.
-Resolve to enter into arrangements with AWI for ongoing shearing schools to be run at Rylington Park in future years.
+Commence consultation with the Rylington Park Management Committee Inc. and the broader community to develop a Charter for Rylington Park. - 3.
+Authorise the CEO to enter into negotiations with Edith Cowan University (ECU) for development of a MOU or other partnership agreement that facilitates the use of Rylington Park by ECU for research and training for presentation to Council for its approval. - 4.
+Ensure that any partnership agreement shall include provisions for Rylington Park to host events and field days and to ensure that learnings from research conducted on Rylington Park are shared with farmers in the Boyup Brook Shire and the broader agricultural community. - 5.
+Authorise the CEO to enter into arrangements with AWI to ensure that shearing schools will continue to be run at Rylington Park in future years.